 Google scholar profile https://bit.ly/2QmqQXz

-93. Tognetti PM, Prober SM, Báez S, Chaneton EJ, Firn J, Risch AC, Schuetz M, Simonsen A, Yahdjian L, Borer ET, Seabloom EW, Arnillas CA, Bakker JD, Brown CS, Cadotte MW, Caldeira MC, Daleo P, Dwyer J, Fay PA, Gherardi L, Hagenah N, Hautier Y, Komatsu KJ, McCulley RL, Price J, Standish RJ, Stevens C, Wragg PD, Sankaran M 2021.
-Nitrogen overrides positive effects of phosphorus on grassland legumes worldwide.
-PNAS, accepted 3 May 2021.
+92. Tognetti PM, Prober SM, Báez S, Chaneton EJ, Firn J, Risch AC, Schuetz M, Simonsen A, Yahdjian L, Borer ET, Seabloom EW, Arnillas CA, Bakker JD, Brown CS, Cadotte MW, Caldeira MC, Daleo P, Dwyer J, Fay PA, Gherardi L, Hagenah N, Hautier Y, Komatsu KJ, McCulley RL, Price J, Standish RJ, Stevens C, Wragg PD, Sankaran M 2021.
+Negative effects of nitrogen overrides positive effects of phosphorus on grassland legumes worldwide.
+PNAS 118: e2023718118.

 84. Stock E, Standish RJ, Muñoz-Rojas M, Bell RW, Erickson TE 2020.
 Field-deployed extruded seed pellets show promise for perennial grass establishment in arid zone mine rehabilitation.
 Frontiers in Ecology and Evolution 8: 576125

 83. Albornoz FE, Orchard S, Standish RJ, Dickie IA, Bending GD, Hilton S, Lardner T, Foster KJ, Gleeson DB, Bougoure J, Barbetti MJ, You MP, Ryan MH 2020.
 Evidence for niche differentiation in the environmental responses of co-occurring mucoromycotinian fine root endophytes and glomeromycotinian arbuscular mycorrhizal fungi.
 Microbial Ecology 81: 864–873.